 C.5.3.
 MEASURES USED TO ASSESS OPERATIONAL RISK

 Operational risk is assessed qualitative and (where applicable) quantitative within the ORSA process.
 Within that assessment risk items are identified and the impact on the Company is analysed through stress scenarios.
-The following risks were identified in the last year ORSA:
+The following risks were identified within the ORSA: